heqin-zhu/PL0-parser/README.md

 Now the return value has be passed from level n+1 to level n

-## instruction fillback
+## instruction backpatching
 Taking `while` block as an example, Note that we don't know the `JPC` instruction's target addr until we finish analysing the whole block.The Solution is that after we analyse while condition, we generate an instruction with no target address, just take a place.
 We note down this instruction's address.
 As soon as we finish analysing the whole  `while` block, the instruction pointer, namely `ip`, pointing to the target address of `JPC`.
-Then we fill back the `JPC` instruction with the target address along to ip.
+Then we backpatch the `JPC` instruction with the target address along to ip.

 ## symbol table
 When analysing and translating, we want to get the symbol which including level, address,(value for constant) according to its name.
 The following shows how to achive it elegantly